Super Lawyers

 The attorneys at Miller & Zois have handled hundreds of uninsured motorist cases.
 Our law firm has been instrumental in shaping Maryland uninsured motorist law in Maryland’s appellate courts.
-Our Maryland uninsured motorist lawyers have addressed so many different uninsured motorist issues in our firm’s 19-year history.
+In our firm’s 22-year history, we have addressed so many different uninsured motorist issues.

 These are the most common questions victims frequently ask.